diegommcc/digitalDLSorteRdata/cran-comments.md

   sub-directories of 1Mb or more:
     data  127.9Mb

   This is a data package created to avoid exceeding the size limit in digitalDLSorteR, the software package to which it is linked.
 Since digitalDLSorteR can be used without the data hosted in this package, digitalDLSorteRdata was created.
+Therefore, this package does not contain examples, tests or vignettes as there are no functions or code to execute.